-Results shown in iLearn, or released directly by your Unit Convenor, are not confirmed as they are subject to final approval by the University.
+Results published on platform other than eStudent, (eg. iLearn, Coursera etc.) or released directly by your Unit Convenor, are not confirmed as they are subject to final approval by the University.
 Once approved, final results will be sent to your student email address and will be made available in eStudent.
-For more information visit ask.m q.edu.au.
+For more information visit ask.mq.edu.au or if you are a Global MBA student contact globalmba.support@mq.edu.au